-If your baby boy was born with a penis that doesn’t look or work quite like it’s supposed to, you want to know if he can be treated right away.
+If your baby boy was born with a penis that doesn’t look or work quite like it’s supposed to, you want to know if they can be treated right away.
 And that’s understandable.
 Urine and sperm travel through the urethra, the tube that opens at the tip of the penis.
 But boys with hypospadias are born with the location of the opening ranging anywhere within the head or shaft of penis, the scrotum, or perineum

 Hypospadias is pretty common and can sometimes be left as is.
 But doctors can do surgery to fix the problem when needed.

 Keeping it clean may be hard, too.
 The opening can be bigger than normal.
 And when it’s located on the underside of the penis, it can be difficult to check on whether it’s clean, or if there is redness or infection.

-If his hypospadias isn’t corrected early, a boy may have to sit down when he pees.
-And if he still has it as an adult, he could have problems having children because it could be hard to direct his sperm inside a woman.
+If their hypospadias isn’t corrected early, a boy may have to sit down when they pee.
+And if they still have it as an adult, they could have problems having children because it could be hard to direct their sperm inside a woman.

 What Causes It?

 As with many other birth defects, doctors aren’t sure why some boys get hypospadias.
 They think some of the reasons could be:

 - Genetics.
 It’s more likely if the boy has a father or brother who were born with it.
 It is also associated with some genetic syndromes.

 - Fertility treatments.
-The mother may have used hormone therapy or medicine to help her get pregnant..
+The mother may have used hormone therapy or medicine to help them get pregnant..

 - The mother’s age and weight.
-There’s more chance a baby will be born with hypospadia if his mom is overweight and over age 35, has diabetes prior to her pregnancy
+There’s more chance a baby will be born with hypospadia if their mom is overweight and over age 35, has diabetes prior to their pregnancy

 You can reduce your baby’s chances of hypospadias while you’re pregnant.